-Spend a half day at the Gateway Arch to watch a film about the inspiring construction and ride up in a Jetsons-like pod.
+Start your day at the Gateway Arch to ride up in a Jetsons-like pod.

 The Old Courthouse shares the moving story of Dred Scott and how his patient fight for freedom from slavery influenced the entire nation.